-Why should people stay in Puerto de la Duequesa during the winter?
+Why should people stay in Puerto de la Duequesa during the fall, winter, or spring?

 The weather is very mild and nice during winter.
-Actually the region enjoys around more than 300 days of sunshine a year with an average annual temperature of 25 meter (82 feet).
+Actually, the region enjoys more than 300 days of sunshine a year with an average annual temperature of 25°C (77°F).
 The temperature during nighttime can be lower so visitors are advised to pack accordingly and expect some rainy days in the winter as well.

 For more climate information visit Meteoblue

 Things to see in Puerto de la Duequesa

 When it comes to being a perfect winter retreat, the city has a lot to offer its visitors.

 - The Blue Flag Beaches: Both sides of Duquesa Marina are vast and pristine beaches.
 Playa de las Gaviotas and Playa del Castillo to the west and Playa Sabillias to the east